Zehelein/pg-transactional-outbox/lib/README.md

    the above diagram handles this step.
 3. A consumer process receives the messages that were stored in the inbox table and processes them.
 It uses a transaction to store all the service-relevant data and mark the inbox message in the inbox table as processed.
+If an error happens during message processing the message can be retried for a configurable amount of attempts.
 This is done by the `inbox listener` in the above diagram.

 Step three can be implemented again as a Polling-Publisher or via the Transactional Log Tailing approach like for the outbox pattern.